iron-fish/website/docs/onboarding/new_account.md

 ## Next steps

-You can read about the different accounts commands on [this section](accounts.md).
+You can read about the different accounts commands in [this section](accounts.md).
 Now that you have created an account, you can use it to get coins or start mining.